ceurws/ceur-make/README.md

 ### Generating CEUR-WS.org proceedings ###

 To get started with this, you need a `toc.xml` file ([see this example](/clange/ceur-make/blob/master/toc.xml)), which you can either write manually, or have generated from an EasyChair archive (see above).
+Additionally, you need to write `workshop.xml` ([see this example](/clange/ceur-make/blob/master/workshop.xml)) manually.

 TODO: further steps to be documented